 The chairperson supervises the committee and is responsible for the overall administration of the CAS Examinations.
-The chairperson is assisted by several senior committee officers with the title of general officer.
+Several senior committee officers with the title of general officer assist the chairperson.
 The committee is subdivided into Examination Part Committees, each headed by an examination part chairperson.